 Carhart played the small but crucial role of Harlan, Thelma’s rapist whom Louise shoots and kills.
 Before Thelma and Louise, he appeared in various films over the course of the ‘80s, including Witness and Desperately Seeking Susan, as well as some TV roles.
 Since 1991, his film credits include Black Sheep and Beverly Hills Cop III.
 He has been more active in television, where he has had recurring roles on 24 and CSI and appeared in episodes of The X-Files, Star Trek: The Next Generation, Law and Order, The Twilight Zone, and Frasier, among others.

 Jason Beghe as the State Trooper

 Beghe played the state trooper who makes the mistake of pulling Thelma and Louise over for speeding.
 The character actor has appeared in a handful of films, including G.I.
 Jane and X-Men: First Class, but has focused largely on television.
 He stars in Chicago P.D. as Hank Voight (and has appeared as the character on various other Chicago Fire spinoffs); has had recurring roles on shows including Californication, Melrose Place, and Everwood; and has appeared on Castle, Numb3rs, and Veronica Mars, among other series.
 A former Scientologist, Beghe made a YouTube video in 2008 publicly condemning the church, and has since emerged as one of the religion’s most outspoken critics.
-He appeared in Alex Gibney’s celebrated Scientology documentary Going Clear last year.
+He appeared in Alex Gibney’s celebrated Scientology documentary Going Clear in 2015.